richbl/go-distributed-motion-s3/INSTALL.md

 	Running the **DMS<sup>3</sup>Client** component as a [`systemd`](https://en.wikipedia.org/wiki/Systemd) service is preferred, as this service can be configured to run at machine startup, recover from failures, etc.

 	As different Unix-like systems use different approaches for system service management and startup, daemon configuration is beyond the scope of the install procedure.
-However, the project does include a sample daemon file for running with [`systemd`](https://en.wikipedia.org/wiki/Systemd).
+However, the project does include a sample daemon file for running with [`systemd`](https://en.wikipedia.org/wiki/Systemd), called `dms3client.service`

-	>The [`systemd`](https://en.wikipedia.org/wiki/Systemd) file to use for **DMS<sup>3</sup>Client** configuration is `dms3client.service`, located in  the project source tree in the `go-distributed-motion-s3/dms3client/daemons/systemd` folder.

 #### **DMS<sup>3</sup>**  Smart Device Client (SDC) Motion Detection Application Configuration